2023/2024 Housing Residential Agreement

 Housing administrative staff

-College Housing has professional live-in staff members who oversee daily housing operations and processes.
-The live-in roles supervise student staff, processes the housing assignments and contracts, and responds to emergency needs.
-These roles include and are coordinated by the Manager of College Housing, who can be contacted at (810) 989-5536 during normal office hours or in person with a scheduled appointment.
-To schedule an appointment, please email housing@sc4.edu.
+College Housing has professional live-in staff members who oversee daily housing operations and processes, in addition to on-call roles that assist with after-hour needs.
+The live-in roles supervise student staff, process housing assignments and contracts, and respond to emergency needs.
+These roles include and are coordinated by the Manager of College Housing, who can be contacted at (810) 989-5622 during normal office hours or in person with a scheduled appointment.
+To schedule an appointment, please email.
+The on-call roles are filled by housing administrative staff that may assist with on-call/after-hour coverage purposes.

 College hours: